elisa-aleman/ai_python_dev_reference/docs/setup_guides/MacOS-Setup.md

 This is how I set up a fresh mac to start working in machine learning and programming.
 My lab runs under a proxy, so all the settings have that one extra ...sigh... task to work correctly.
 I keep this tutorial handy in case I do a clean OS install or if I need to check some of my initial settings.

+## Terminal

+Refer to my section in [Suggested Tools and Setup: iTerm2 for MacOSX](./Suggested-Tools-and-Setup.md#iterm2-for-macosx)

 ## Basic Settings